elalienx/explanation-1/README.md

 #### Adding icons

 ### Extra task 2: Publish on the internet
+This optional tasks will allow you to publish your content on the internet, ready to share with anybody.
+To do so, you need a server that store your files and a URL that people can write to locate your website.

 #### Publish on Google Firebase

 #### Adding a URL shortener for easy sharing
 This guide will not cover how to purchase and configure a domain name example: [eduardoalvarez.com](http://www.eduardoalvarez.com), but at least will teach a quick workaround to have a nice personalized link to share with friends and potential employers.